Best heritage sites in the United Kingdom to visit

 The Shambles is a term used to describe a maze of narrow twisty lanes in the centre of York.
 At the heart of the Shambles is the actual lane called The Shambles and it is obviously the best-preserved medieval street in the world.
 The Domesday Book of William the Conqueror mentions the Shambles in 1086.
 Many of the existing buildings date back to 1350-1475 and are chock full of stories and interesting history.

-In the heart of the city of Bath in the South West of England sit some of the best-preserved Roman remains in the world.
+One of the great Spa towns of Europe the city of Bath in the South West of England sits some of the best-preserved Roman remains in the world.

 The baths after which the city is named are fed by a naturally heated water source deep underground and these steaming hot springs are still providing a supply to the Baths even today.

-Hadrian’s Wall is a large Roman fortification that crosses the entire width of northern England, stretching for 117 kilometres between the North and Irish Seas.
+Built by the Roman Emperor Hadrian to hold back the hordes of Scots, Hadrian’s Wall is a large Roman fortification that crosses the entire width of northern England, stretching for 117 kilometres between the North and Irish Seas.
 Built around 122 AD during the reign of Emperor Hadrian, the Wall marked the northern edge of Roman Britain and the northern boundary of the Empire.
-Added to the UNESCO World Heritage List 1987 along with the nearby Antonine Wall, Hadrian’s Wall is one of the best-known Roman ruins still remaining in England, and one of the best World Heritage Sites in England.
+Added to the UNESCO World Heritage List 1987 along with the nearby Antonine Wall, Hadrian’s Wall is one of the best-known Roman ruins still remaining in England.

 Lindisfarne Priory – Northumberland